 The retail sector is comprised of five main formats: neighborhood retail, community centers, regional centers, super-regional centers and single-tenant stores.
 Location, convenience, accessibility and tenant mix are generally considered to be among the key criteria for successful retail investments.
 Retail leases tend to range from three to five years for small tenants and ten to 15 years for large anchor tenants.
 Leases, particularly for anchor tenants, may include a base payment plus a percentage of retail sales.
 Household incomes and population density are generally considered to be key drivers of local retail demand.
-We will seek investments in retail properties that are located within densely populated residential areas with favorable demographic characteristics and near other retail and service amenities.
+We will seek investments in retail properties, primarily ones in neighborhood and community centers anchored by a grocery tenant and located within densely populated residential areas, with favorable demographic characteristics and near other retail and service amenities.